-What became known as “The Night of the Ramos” happened fifty years ago today at the legendary Olympic Auditorium in Los Angeles and for those who witnessed this action-filled brawl, it will never be forgotten.
-The Mando Ramos vs Sugar Ramos match was set to determine the next challenger to face world lightweight champion Ismael Laguna who had lifted the title from Mando five months earlier.
+What became known as “The Night of the Ramos” happened fifty-one years ago today at the legendary Olympic Auditorium in Los Angeles and for those who witnessed this action-filled brawl, it will never be forgotten.
+The Mando Ramos vs Sugar Ramos match was set to determine the next challenger to face world lightweight champion Ismael Laguna, who had lifted the title from Mando five months earlier.
 But the eliminator between Mando and Sugar turned out to be a more than memorable event all on its own.
 It was a bout that showcased both fighters’ superlative chins in a thrilling, ten round war of attrition.

 Ultiminio “Sugar” Ramos contrasted sharply with Mando as a no-nonsense Cuban champion who, like his countryman Jose Napoles, fled his country for Mexico after Fidel Castro banned professional boxing.
 There he fought hard and often, eventually earning a shot at featherweight champion Davey Moore in 1963.
 He took the title after a brutal war which ended tragically when Sugar decked Moore in round ten and the champion’s neck landed awkwardly on the bottom rope.
 Moore collapsed after the bout and never regained consciousness.
 Sugar went on to defend his title three times before losing to Vicente Saldivar and moving up to the lightweight division.

 Before the Ramos vs Ramos match, many wondered how well Mando’s facial features would hold up against Sugar Ramos’ sharp punches.
 Mando had lost the title to Laguna after being badly cut above both eyes, bleeding so profusely that the fight was stopped by his corner in round nine.
 The other question was if Sugar might be too experienced for the young Mando.
-The Cuban had over 60 pro fights as well as the acumen of trainer Angelo Dundee in his corner.
+The Cuban had over sixty pro fights as well as the acumen of trainer Angelo Dundee in his corner.

 At the opening bell, fans pushed aside all pre-fight questions to enjoy an exhibition of heart, determination, and brutality such as only professional boxing can provide.
 The first round saw both men engaging in sporadic action before finding their rhythm.
 By the end of that first stanza it was clear this was to be a fluid and fast-paced battle, free of strategic complexity, between two determined fighters with the utmost respect for one another.
 As early as round two the intensity of the action had transcended all expectations.
 During the pre-bout introductions the audience had cheered exuberantly for hometown hero Mando and viciously booed Sugar, but now they indiscriminately cheered action for action’s sake.
 Such is the magic pugilistic mayhem can work.